 FTCE Biology: Protists, Fungi & Plant Biology - Chapter Summary

-Learn about the evolution of plants and fungi, the structure of leaves and the pollination process with our lessons and quizzes.
-This information will help you prepare for these types of questions on the FTCE Biology exam.
+Study protists, fungi and plants with our lessons and quizzes.
+Lessons are presented on topics such as the evolution of prokaryotes and protists as well as the characteristics of angiosperms and gymnosperms.
+The lessons can help you prepare for these types of questions on the FTCE Biology exam.
 At chapter's end, you should be ready to:

-- Describe the evolutionary history of prokaryotes and protists
+- Describe the evolutionary history of plants and fungi

 - Explain the classification of plants as vascular, nonvascular, monocot and dicot

 - Report on the significance of nitrogen fixation